 Winter weather is tough on my skin.
 The humidity drops outside and I’m indoors more using dry heat.
 If you are like me, you tend to spend longer in hot showers.
-Remember, I’m a southern girl, and anything less than 60 degrees is COLD, lol.
-I help combat that by making lotion bars.
+Remember, I’m a southern girl, and anything less than 55 degrees is COLD, lol.
+I help combat the dry skin by making lotion bars.
 But not just any lotion bar…I use sunflower oil that has been infused with dried calendula flowers.
 Our garden provide us with a lot of fragrance, beauty and healing gifts.

 If I had to choose only one skin care herb to grow, I would choose Calendula.
 It is also known as pot marigold, and has amazing healing and nourishing properties as well as protective, anti-aging and moisturizing qualities.
 I infuse dried calendula flowers in sunflower oil before I make my salves, lip balms, and lotion bars.
 I like sunflower oil because it is lighter on the skin, and inexpensive.
-Don’t use fresh flowers, they will mold.
-To infuse, place dried flowers in a jar with a lid.
+Don’t use fresh flowers, they contain water, and will mold.
+To make an herbal infusion, place dried flowers in a jar with a lid.
 I use a large mason jar, and fill about half full.
 I then pour my sunflower oil over the flowers to the top of the jar, pushing the flowers down into the oil.
-Cap, and place in a dark place for 4-6 weeks.
+Shake well.
+Replace the cap, and place in a dark place for 4-6 weeks.
 (I put mine in a closet in my craft room) When I’m ready to use, I strain out the flowers and toss onto the compost heap.

 HOW TO MAKE LOTION BARS.

 I use a 3:1 ratio when making lotion bars because you want them solid.
 This means I use 3 parts oil and butters to 1 part beeswax.
 Beeswax makes the lotion bars solid.
-If I make a salve, I may use a 5:1 ratio.
+If I make a salve, I may use a 4:1 ratio or 5:1 depending on how soft I want the salve.

 This is my recipe to make 3 2 oz bars.